Benny-Lewis/super-roo/.roo/rules/superroo-workspace.md

 ---

-**When you start a session, default to superpowers-architect for planning or superpowers-code for implementation.**
+**When you start a session, default to superroo-architect for planning or superroo-code for implementation.**